BDC Hamburger Icon

 Open row

-Everyone sets goals, but not many achieve them primarily because they make a list for the year and stop there.
-To achieve your business goals effectively, you need to break them down into actionable items over a shorter time frame.
+Everyone sets goals, but few achieve them due to insufficient execution.
+To reach your business goals effectively, you need to break them down into actionable items over a shorter time frame.

 1. Visualize the big picture.
 Where do you want to be in one year?

-First, start with primary goals for the year and the initiatives that can help achieve those goals.
+Start with primary goals for the year and the initiatives that can help achieve those business goals

 Examples of goals include: